Munich: Heilig Blut

 Heilig Blut Church

-Döllgast designed the church in a combination of traditional architectural forms and modern elements.
+Döllgast designed the church with a combination of traditional architectural forms and modern elements.

 Interior